yxuan0329/shopping-website/README.md

 # Little Things: Online Clothing Shopping Website Project
-This repository is a final project of **Database Programming, 2019 Spring** in NCUE CSIE
+This repository is a final project of **Database Programming, 2019 Spring** in NCUE CSIE.

 ## Author